A ramble through Quebec’s Eastern Townships: Coaticook

 I tend to think of the townships as New England north, but with a decidedly French accent (not to mention French food and flair).
 I traveled with three gal pals, taking a circuitous route through this landscape of lakes and mountains, farmlands and villages, en route to a conference in Quebec.

 First stop: Coaticook Gorge.
 Timing is everything, and we managed to squeeze a 1.5-hour mosey through along trails between thunderstorm downpours.
-Highlight: Crossing the 554-foot-long, six-foot wide bridge suspended 154 feet above the gorge (that’s about 16 stories).
-According to our guide, Cassandra Marcux, it’s listed by Guinness as the longest suspension footbridge in the world.
+Highlight: Crossing the 554-foot-long, six-foot-wide bridge suspended 154 feet above the gorge (that’s about 16 stories).
+According to Guinness, it’s the longest suspension footbridge in the world.
 Pretty impressive, with just enough wobble in the walk to raise the heartbeat a tinch.

-We rewarded ourselves for the somewhat soggy trek with an ice cream at Laiterie de Coaticook (site is in French, no English translation that I could find), just up the road.
+We rewarded ourselves for the somewhat soggy trek with an ice cream at Laiterie de Coaticook, just up the road.
 Oh.
 My.
 We were told this was some of the best ice cream in Quebec, and I can’t argue with that.
 This area is the region’s dairy center, so the ice cream is ultra fresh and comes in rather creative flavors.
 I chose a Bordeaux cherry chocolate amaretto.
 Yup, that’s all one flavor, and it was divine.

 1 COMMENT